12 Trusted Home Remedies That Will Only Make You Worse

 Any herbal supplement or remedy could potentially cause liver or kidney failure or have dangerous interactions with other medications you may be taking.
 That’s why Ehsan Ali, MD, also known as The Beverly Hills Concierge Doctor, recommends you ask your doctor before popping any herbal pill or natural cure.
 “All patients of all ages check with their doctor first about what home remedy they want to try.
 Better safe than sorry!”
 He warns all his patients that many herbal supplements are not tested by the FDA and may have many potential risks and side effects.

 This herb is touted as a treatment for depression, but comprehensive studies are lacking.
 Dangers can arise when patients are already taking other medications.
 There have been incidents of St John’s Wort interrupting the effectiveness of contraceptives like birth control pills and leading to unintended pregnancies.
 The National Center for Complementary and Integrative Health warns that St John’s Wort can interfere with many medications, including anti-rejection drugs after organ transplants and warns, “It has been clearly shown that St. John’s wort can interact in dangerous, sometimes life-threatening ways with a variety of medicines.”
-Here are some other common health products that could be dangerous, too.
+Here are 17 more medication mistakes that could make you sick.

 This herb, grown on South Pacific islands is often suggested for anxiety.
 It has been found to have a calming effect similar to Valium.
 However, Kava has caused liver failure in otherwise healthy people and can cause allergic reactions.

 Kitchen cures can seem harmless and certainly, food products can make gentle and effective beauty treatments, such as avocado or honey masks for skin and hair.
 But when a person has an injury or disease, natural products can do more harm than good.
-Svetlana Kogan, MD, author and physician has unfortunately heard of many potentially dangerous cures for injuries, including applying egg whites to burns.
+Svetlana Kogan, MD, author and physician, has unfortunately heard of many potentially dangerous cures for injuries, including applying egg whites to burns.
 Egg whites, especially organic ones, are full of bacteria and can introduce harmful contaminants to the body, including potentially salmonella.
 Instead, minor burns can be treated at home with water and acetaminophen for pain.
-Here are some home remedies for burns that can be tried instead.
+These are 14 healthy home remedies you can find in your kitchen.

 You could be forgiven for thinking that money can indeed cure a variety of illnesses, or at least allow you to afford the best medical care.
 But some people literally use currency to try and cure ailments.
 Putting a coin or other hard, flat object on a baby’s belly to help heal an umbilical hernia has been a common practice in many different cultures for years but it is not as safe as people think.
 Dr. Fisher explains, “An umbilical hernia is a gap in the layer of muscle in the abdominal wall (called the rectus abdominus muscle).
 The muscle usually grows together and the hernia goes away on its own in more than 90 percent of babies who are born with it.
 Having an object strapped to the baby’s belly is not advisable because it can cause a skin infection as well as the fact that it doesn’t change the hernia or hasten its healing.”
 (Not to mention that coins can be pretty dirty and are a choking hazard for your baby.)
 So what should you do if your baby has an umbilical hernia?
 Nothing, but watchful waiting and of course consulting with your child’s pediatrician.